tommy-mor/wiki-1/content/posts/hackathon.md

 Small ideas for hackathons or small periods of time.

 These will each be eventually updated with their own posts as the ideas expand and they're given names.

+The name is the most important part of a project.
+Without a good name the project will fail.

 ## Reddit Tree Navigation {#reddit-tree-navigation}